 Trying to figure out how, where, and when to get treatment, plus how to get insurance to pay for treatment, are challenges to helping your spouse with drug addiction.
 When trying to find a qualified treatment provider, you’ll want to look for a place that’s nationally accredited with licensed professionals.

 Another part of navigating the system to help your spouse with drug addiction is to contact your insurance company.
-Typically, you can call the customer service number on the back of your insurance card and ask about mental health and substance abuse benefits.
-You can get information about coverage, network providers, deductibles, co-pays, and other helpful details.
+For example, you can call the customer service number on the back of your

 When looking for a treatment provider, you may be concerned about logistics if there’s no provider in your immediate area.
 Your insurance company and providers can help with logistic and legal hurdles, as well as help resolve these and other issues.